PandaTechAM/web-lib-panda-table/README.md

-columnsTotalStructure (optional): An object representing the column total structure. pageSize (optional): An array of page sizes for pagination. links (optional): An array of link items for navigation. listForDropdown (optional): An Array for choose footer items type rowActions (optional): An array of row actions for each table row. selectedPage (optional): An object representing the currently selected page. currentPage (optional): The current page number.
+columnsTotalStructure (optional): An object representing the column total structure. pageSize (optional): An array of page sizes for pagination. links (optional): An array of link items for navigation. listForDropdown (optional): An array for choosing footer items type. rowActions (optional): An array of row actions for each table row. selectedPage (optional): An object representing the currently selected page. currentPage (optional): The current page number.